Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you inspiration in your guitar solos.

 123 Scale Pattern 3

-Here’s the first combination for the 123 pattern applied to the major scale.
+Here’s the first combination for the 123 pattern.

-Though each scale pattern in this section is demonstrated over a one-octave shape, to keep it neat on the page, make sure to work these patterns over two-octave scales as well.
+Though each pattern in this section is demonstrated over a one-octave shape, make sure to work these patterns over two-octave scales as well.

 Click to hear guitar techniques scale patterns 21